-The Hidden Cost of Poor Mediation Intake (and How AI Eliminates It)
+The Hidden Cost of Poor Mediation Intake (and How AI Can Help)

 Why Intake Is Not “Admin Work”